All Episodes

 He didn't find any Obama signs.

-He didn't find any Obama bumper stickers, and not much on Romney either.
+He didn't find any Obama bumper stickers and not much on Romney either.

-A story here from the Raleigh News and Observer at UNC Chapel Hill.
+I have a story here from the Raleigh News and Observer at UNC Chapel Hill.

 Finding volunteers for Obama campaign is harder this time.